 As a teacher, my constant focus is to help students make progress in the classroom.
 NAEP helps with this mission by creating a common measure of student achievement across the country.

-As principals, you are essential partners in NAEP.
-You select and empower a NAEP school coordinator, meet with teachers and students who will participate in the assessment, and encourage your students to participate and do their best.
+school administrators, you are essential partners in NAEP.
+You select and empower a NAEP school coordinator, meet with teachers and students who will participate in the assessment, complete a questionnaire, and encourage your students to participate and do their best.

-As teachers, you make an important contribution by encouraging your students to participate and give their full effort.
+teachers, you make an important contribution by completing a teacher survey questionnaire and encouraging your students to participate and give their full effort.
 When students take part in NAEP, we get the most accurate measure possible of student achievement across the country.